nathanjcochran/mock/README.md

 }
 ```

-`mock Getter` will generate an implementation like this:
+`mock Getter` will generate an implementation like this, and print it to
+stdout:

 ```go
 package main